 Midterm Exam 20%

 Final Exam 20%

 Business Case Reports (done in teams):

 Case #1 (written report) 10%

-Case #2 (written report & class presentation) 15%
+Case #2 (written report & class presentation) 20%

 Presentation on Ethical Situation

-Presentation itself (done in teams) 10%
+Presentation itself (done in teams) and 10%

-Written self-assessment (done individually) 5%
+written self-assessment (done individually)

 Business and the Bible journal 10%

 Class Participation 10%

-To pass the course, students must achieve an overall grade of at least 50%, AND must obtain at least 50% (33 of 65) on the elements marked by an asterisk.
-That is, students must earn a combined passing grade on the non-group elements in order to pass the course.
+To pass the course, students must achieve an overall grade of at least 50%, AND must obtain at least 50% (30 of 60) on the individual student elements (marked by an asterisk).
+In other words, students must earn a combined passing grade on the non-group elements in order to pass the course.